 3 Exclude Sitemap from Caching

-Although caching is an effective way to speed up the performance of your website, if not configured, you would end up caching your sitemap as well.
+Although caching is an effective way to speed up the performance of your website, if not configured, you would also end up caching your sitemap.
 A sitemap is an index of all the posts, pages, and custom posts present on your website and should stay up to date for search engines to crawl.
-When sitemaps are cached, it loses its purpose and sometimes may end up with an error as we’re seeing.
+When sitemaps are cached, it loses their purpose and sometimes may result in an error, as we’re seeing.

 While there are various plugins available to cache your website, we have got an extensive tutorial that will help you exclude your sitemap from being cached.

 If you’re able to access the sitemap, but any external sitemap validator or search engine crawler is returned with the error, then it is likely, the sitemap access to these crawlers and bots is restricted by a security plugin installed on your website or by your web host.

 When the security plugin installed on your website seems to be causing trouble, simply exclude the sitemap from your firewall and then run through the test once again.

 In case of security measures from your web hosting, please reach out to your web host for further assistance.